AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/audience-management-module.md

 >[!NOTE]
 >
->The variables sent to Audience Manager from Analytics use special prefixes.
+>The variables sent to Audience Manager from [!DNL Analytics] use special prefixes.
 You need understand and take these prefixes into account when creating Audience Manager traits.
 For more information on these prefixes, see [Prefix Requirements for Key Variables](../../features/traits/trait-variable-prefixes.md#reference_E6F1E4257F664FC2A797C406BF147ABC).